Omarrichi/Studium/BuS Notes/Tutorial_05b_English.md

 *Question 1*
 Pipes and Shared Memory are two concepts for exchanging information between processes.
 Compare the advantages and disadvantages of these two concepts.

+*Solution 1*
+- **Pipes:** Defined access via `read()` and `write()` .
+With “proper” usage (unidirectional, each end closing one side of the pipe), no special synchronization is required.
+Disadvantages include overhead in communication:  `read()` and `write()` are both syscalls, causing context switches, and there’s memory content copying.
+- **Shared Memory:** : Significantly higher performance due to no memory copying during data exchange, as both processes use the same physical memory area.
+Disadvantage is the need for synchronization by the programmer to avoid race conditions or inconsistencies.

 *Question 2*
 In the lecture, it was mentioned that named pipes are very similar to files.
 What are the main differences between files and named pipes?

+*Solution 2*

 *Question 3*
 - Scenario: Web Server Configuration